Erich Fried

 Erich Fried (6 May 1921 – 22 November 1988) was an Austrian-born poet, writer, and translator.
 He initially became known to a broader public in both Germany and Austria for his political poetry, and later for his love poems.
 As a writer, he mostly wrote plays and short novels.
 He also translated works by different English writers from English into German, most notably works by William Shakespeare.

 He was born in Vienna, Austria, but fled to England after the annexation of Austria by Nazi Germany in 1938.
 He settled in London and adopted British nationality in 1949.
 His first official visit back to Vienna was in 1962.

 Biography

-Born to Jewish parents Nelly and Hugo Fried in Vienna, he was a child actor and from an early age he had strongly wrote political essays and poetry.
+Born to Jewish parents Nelly and Hugo Fried in Vienna, he was a child actor and from an early age wrote political essays and poetry.
 He fled to London after his father was murdered by the Gestapo after the Anschluss (i.e. annexation of Austria) by Nazi Germany.

 During World War II, he did casual work as a librarian and a factory hand.
 He arranged also for his mother to leave Nazi-occupied Austria, as well as helping many other Jews to come to the UK.
 He joined Young Austria, a left-wing emigrant youth movement, but left in 1943 in protest of its growing Stalinist tendencies.
 In 1944, he married Maria Marburg, shortly before the birth of his son Hans.
 During the same year, his first volume of poetry was published.
 He separated from Maria in 1946.